 Omni-search is the feature that we should be discussing and which enables users to search the entire repository to access all kinds of data in AEM.
-In a mere one click, you should be able to find all the relevant details about projects, assets, components, templates and pages, anything for that case.
-By an all-encompassing search, you’d be at the benefit and so is your organization with more productive work getting done at the shortest time.
+In a mere one click, you should be able to find all the relevant details about projects, assets, components, templates, and pages, anything for that case.
+By an all-encompassing search, you’d be at the benefit and so is your organization with more productive work getting done in the shortest time.

 2. Templates for everyone:

 Empowerment is what AEM screams about.
 Having newer templates couldn’t have been easier if it is not for AEM.
 AEM provides form-based templates, HTML5 based templates, and also provides a drag and drop feature.
 There are 3 friendly modes – content, layout, and structure that help business users create the templates of their choice.
-Creation of template is no longer a tedious job as template editor does this for both developers and business users – who can leverage on the intuitive interface to create their own templates.
+The creation of template is no longer a tedious job as a template editor does this for both developers and business users – who can leverage on the intuitive interface to create their own templates.